IntersectMBO/plutus/doc/docs-revamp/dev-onboarding-quick-setup.md

 5. Run the command `stack runghc Main.hs`.
 6. Verify that the output is correct.

-# Core Concepts of Plutus Smart Contracts
+# Core concepts of Plutus smart contracts
 Before we start building our first smart contract, let's go over the following core concepts that underpin Plutus smart contracts.

 ## Datum